Can You Eat Sushi While Breastfeeding?

 Lactation consultants are breastfeeding experts, and go through a lengthy training process and pass a board exam to become IBCLCs (International Board Certified Lactation Consultants).
 They can not only help mothers having difficulty breastfeeding, but they can also offer advice to mothers on nutrition and health for their babies as they breastfeed.

-Nutritionists are a good back-up source to OB/GYNs and IBCLCs.
+Nutritionists are a good backup source for OB/GYNs and IBCLCs.
 Their focus is on the nutrition content and servings needed for safe and healthy eating.
 Mothers can go to them for advice and instruction on how much fish it is safe to eat in a certain period of time, and for knowledge on food preparation and mercury content.